fullstack-build/soniq/docs/Migrations.md

 ## table
 ### create table
-Tables will also implicitly create needed schemas they should be placed in.
+* Tables will also implicitly create needed schemas they should be placed in.
+* Each table will create a corresponding updatable view with the name `V{TABLE_NAME}`.
+This view is used fo restricted access with a valid user.
+Direct table access should be forbidden.

 #### basic example